 Payday loans are made by payday loan stores, or at stores that sell other financial services, such as check cashing, title loans, rent-to-own and pawn, depending on state licensing requirements.
 Loans are made via websites and mobile devices.
 CFPB found 15,766 payday loan stores operating in 2015.

 Legal Status for Payday Lending

 High cost payday lending is authorized by state laws or regulations in thirty-two states.
-Eighteen states and the District of Columbia protect their borrowers from high-cost payday lending with reasonable small loan rate caps or other prohibitions.
+Fifteen states and the District of Columbia protect their borrowers from high-cost payday lending with reasonable small loan rate caps or other prohibitions.
 Three states set lower rate caps or longer terms for somewhat less expensive loans.
 Online payday lenders are generally subject to the state licensing laws and rate caps of the state where the borrower receives the loan.
 For more information, click on Legal Status of Payday Loans by State.

 Protections for Service Members and Dependents

 Payday loans are not permitted for active-duty service members and their dependents.
 Federal protections under the Military Lending Act (MLA) for service members and their families took effect October 1, 2007 and were expanded October 3, 2016.
 Department of Defense ruless apply to loans subject to the federal Truth in Lending Act, including payday and title loans..
 Lenders are prohibited from charging more than 36 percent annual interest including fees; taking a check, debit authorization or car title to secure loans; and using mandatory arbitration clauses in contracts for covered loans.
 The Consumer Financial Protection Bureau enforces the MLA rules.
 To file a complaint, click here.
 See: CFA press release on revised MLA rules